skellis46/finger-pointing-moon/case-for-support.md

 The tension between intrinsic and extrinsic _claims to knowledge_ in practice-research looms over all practical and theoretical work in the field.[e.g. @borgdorff_foreword_2017 p.ix] It is a conflict founded on: i) the extent to which scholars and regulatory bodies _believe_ that language is needed to describe and justify claims to knowledge;[e.g. @berry_life_2001; @williams_mindfulness_2012] ii) differing perspectives on the limits of artistic practice outcomes to _hold_ and communicate understanding;[e.g. @stephen_scrivener_art_2002; @borgdorff_debate_2006] and iii) the contested relationship between artistic-scholarly outcomes and the pursuit of truth.[e.g. @noe_strange_2015; @ingold_search_2018]

-In _Finger Pointing Moon_ the intrinsic-extrinsic conflict will likewise loom over the project's methods, analysis and outcomes.
+In _Finger Pointing Moon_ the intrinsic-extrinsic conflict likewise looms over the project's methods, analysis and outcomes.
 The conflict is the historical epistemic air that the project will breathe.

 #### Past efforts to describe an epistemology of practice-research

-##### Equivalence

-Knudsen has pushed for equivalence in practice-research epistemology.
-This means that "knowledge is knowledge"[@knudsen_research_2016 n.p.] even though it might be generated in distinct ways.
-Similarly, Pakes suggests that unless we can know an artist's claim to knowledge, artistic research can not have "equivalent status with other, more traditional forms of scholarly enquiry".[@pakes_knowing_2009 p.10] These pushes for equivalence are more about justifying the presence of practice-research in the Academy than they are about the epistemic nature of practice-research.
+Pakes suggests that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]

 ##### Know-how and technê

-One early solution to the epistemic problem in practice-research was to invoke the concepts of practical knowledge (technê) and know-how as a way of understanding artistic-research specific epistemics.[^techne] It has suffered from three problems: 1) This work has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
+One early solution to the epistemic problem in practice-research was to invoke the concepts of practical knowledge (_technê_) and know-how as a way of understanding artistic-research specific epistemics.[^techne] This work has three problems: 1) It has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
 2) It has failed to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
 That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?
 3) It does not explicitly address change(s) as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.

 [^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
 See Borgdorff for an overview.[-@borgdorff_debate_2006]

-##### Apprehension
+##### The role of the artefact

 Scrivener wrote that the "art object does not embody a form of knowledge."[@stephen_scrivener_art_2002 n.p.]
-Yet Borgdorff stated that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Even in clear disagreement Borgdorff and Scrivener pushed the practice-research epistemic question towards the intrinsic end of the intrinsic-extrinsic continuum, and in doing so pulled the audience into the conflict.

-Curiously, even in disagreement, both scholars (inadvertently in Borgdorff's case) ended up focusing on the limits of the artefact in practice-research.

-In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his detailed analysis of the role of apprehension in understanding an epistemology of practice-research.
+Yet Borgdorff suggests that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Curiously, even in disagreement, both scholars (inadvertently in Borgdorff's case) ended up focusing on the limits of the artefact in practice-research.
+In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artworks (or artefacts) require interpretation, and as such might also be called _apprehensions_ or "objects which must be grasped by the senses and the intellect" which when grasped offer "ways of seeing and being".[@stephen_scrivener_art_2002 n.p.]

-##### The work of the (art) work

-More recently ...
-Magee, Ellis - relativist. drawing on Borgdorff's later work.

-##### Messiness
+##### Audiences

-- see that thing produced for overview
+Other work has directly (or indirectly) built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.[^aud] Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
+This is a radically "expanded epistemology"[@ellis_that_2018 p.488] in which practice-research is "dependent on its audience to do its epistemic work."[@ellis_that_2018 p.488]

+[^aud]: e.g. Magee [-@magee_introduction._2012]; Ellis [-@ellis_that_2018].

 These past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
-There are effectively three _agents_ at play -- the artefact, the artist and the audience -- and the extent to which a scholar foregrounds the role of each has determined their position in attempting to understand the epistemic limits and possibilities of practice-research.
-What is shared is relativist constructivist framework: anything goes. relaxed attitude to truth (not surprising given the pomo epoch from whence it came).
+There are effectively three _agents_ at play -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in attempting to understand the epistemic boundaries of practice-research.
+What is shared between the positions is an overarching relativist constructivist framework.
+Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.

-Mention Ingold here about truth.
-What can be said?
-What can't be said?
-What are the edges?
-The failures?
-How might the language of practice-research be radically re-shaped?

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area